MicrosoftDocs/minecraft-creator/creator/Reference/Content/EntityReference/Examples/EntityGoals/minecraftBehavior_follow_target_captain.md

 # Entity Documentation - minecraft:behavior.follow_target_captain

-`minecraft:behavior.follow_target_captain` allows an entity to follow a targeted captain.
+`minecraft:behavior.follow_target_captain` compels an entity to follow a targeted captain.

 >[!IMPORTANT]
 > `minecraft:behavior.follow_target_captain` requires a entity to be labeled as a captain in a group.
 An example of this is the `minecraft:is_illager_captain` component used in the `pillager.json` entity definition.